Statutory Leaves of Absence (ESA Leaves)

 - Ensure that you provide the necessary notice as specified for each leave type.
 Timely communication facilitates a smooth process for all parties involved.

-- If you have any questions about statutory leaves of absences or your benefit entitlements as it relates to a leave of absence from work, please email benefits.hr@lakeheadu.ca
+- If you have any questions about your benefit entitlements as it relates to a leave of absence from work, please email benefits.hr@lakeheadu.ca

-At this time, you can find comprehensive information below for maternity and parental leave only, given the additional planning and documentation required.
+You can find comprehensive information on this page for maternity and parental leave, given the additional planning and documentation required.
 We encourage you to start there if that applies to your situation.

 Maternity/Parental Leave